Ilovegym66/Ilovegym66/README.md

 - **Homelab** on a Proxmox cluster with Ceph, NAS, LXC/VM mix and niche hardware
 - Custom **dashboards** (HTML/CSS, MinuVis, Default-1 theme) for monitoring & automation
 - Long-term experience as **ICT / Systems Engineer** in mission-critical environments (ESA / ESOC)
+- **Network engineering** background with focus on VoIP / intercom and secure connectivity
 - Central **notifications** (Discord, Telegram) for infrastructure, devices and scripts

 ---